pavel-demin/red-pitaya-notes/pulsed-nmr-122-88.md

 Hardware
 -----

-The basic blocks of the system are shown on the following diagram:
+The basic blocks of the system are shown in the following diagram:

 ![Pulsed NMR]({{ "/img/pulsed-nmr-122-88.png" | prepend: site.baseurl }})